 Here were the key takeaways of our testings sessions:

 With our test results in mind, we got back to pen and paper to solve the issues mentioned by our users.
 Here is how we have tackled the issue related to defining a search zone from a specific neighborhood (Mount Pleasant).

 We have also tackled the issue related to the review system.
-From user feedbacks, it sounds the review system was unclear.
+From user feedback, it sounds the review system was unclear.
 They were also no comfortable to review their shared space.
 For these reasons, we got rid of the review system.
-However, we still wanted to address the security topic, which was one of the main concern of our targeted users.
+However, we still wanted to address the security topic, which was one of the main concerns of our targeted users.

 Here is how we have translated this idea into wireframes.

 To test our second iteration we have recruited 5 new users.
 As before, we have given them the same scenario and have asked them to achieve the same tasks except one.
 Because we got rid of the review system, we have asked them this time to